‘The Young And The Restless’ Recap For Tuesday, July 10: Jack Decides To Find Out Who He Is!

 At Jabot, Billy (Jason Thompson) decided to win back “Jaboat.”
 Summer (Hunter King) claimed she felt terrible about luring him into gambling, but undoubtedly that was her goal all along.
 Ashley (Eileen Davidson) barged into Billy’s office and dismissed Summer.
 Billy let Ashley know he had an open door policy, and Ashley told him what a bad policy that is.
 They sparred a bit over exactly who the boss at Jabot really is, and then behind Billy’s back, Ashley demanded Summer submit a list of everything she does at the company every day.

 Phyllis (Gina Tognoni) went to Sharon’s (Sharon Case) and discussed the J.T.
 (Thad Luckinbill) sighting.
 Phyllis wondered if Sharon had been drinking, but Sharon finally convinced her they really saw Victoria’s (Amelia Heinle) ex.
 They went to Newman Enterprises and met with Victoria.
-While the discussed the situation, Sharon told them to stop living in denial.
+While they discussed the situation, Sharon told them to stop living in denial.

 Nick (Joshua Morrow) came in and felt freaked out because he’s found them together so often.
 Phyllis and Sharon leave, and Nick and Victoria discussed the damage at Newman, which Victoria admitted was worse than even the public knew, and Nick had no sympathy for their father.
 Later, Brittany (Lauren Woodland) called and told Nick to expect a decision on Christian’s paternity by the end of the day.